2006 Under-19 Cricket World Cup

 The 2006 ICC Under-19 Cricket World Cup was played in Sri Lanka from 2 to 15 February 2006.
+It was the sixth edition of the Under-19 Cricket World Cup.

-The final was played between Pakistan and India in Colombo, which Pakistan won by 38 runs, enabling them to become the first back-to-back champions of the tournament.
+The final was played between the defending champion Pakistan and India in Colombo, which Pakistan won by 38 runs, enabling them to become the first back-to-back champions of the tournament.

 Teams and qualification

 The ten full members of the International Cricket Council (ICC) qualified automatically:

 Another six teams qualified through regional qualification tournaments: